A look inside one of Traverse City Wineries: Black Star Farms

 Black Star Farms has taken this recipe to a whole new level.
 They’ve essentially taken those critical ingredients for success and thrown in a few jalapeños for good measure.
 While most wineries have a tasting room, Black Star Farms has three.
 Some wineries let out bed and breakfast style rooms, but Black Star has what can only be described as luxury accommodations for guests.
 And since they have horse stables at their inn out in Leelanau, you can bring your horse with you on your romantic get away.
 How incredibly fancy is that?

 And to think, the location on Old Mission is only an extension of the base of operations in Suttons Bay!
 There, you’ll find the inn, the stables, and another five star tasting room.
-We really enjoy the location in Suttons Bay, as we instantly feel welcome and at home in the countryside with the barns, horses, and idyllic setting.
+We really enjoy the location in Suttons Bay.
+We instantly feel welcome and at home in the countryside with the barns, horses, and idyllic setting.
 Our guests frequently say the Suttons Bay location is the highlight of their wine tour.

 Finally, they also maintain a tasting room in the Village of Grand Traverse Commons, called Tastes of Black Star Farms.
-Located in a beautifully restored building just a mile from downtown Traverse City, the tasting room also offers small plates and the chance to try your hand at making your very own whiskey.
+Also, it’s located in a beautifully restored building just a mile from downtown Traverse City.
+The tasting room also offers small plates and the chance to try your hand at making your very own whiskey.
 If your tour is staying in downtown TC, adding this tasting room to your tour is an excellent idea, as there is another delicious stop in the form of Left Foot Charley in the Commons as well.

 Black Star Fits Your Tour

 As you may have concluded after reading the information above, Black Star’s various locations, jaw-dropping venues, and first class quality of their wine and spirits make them such an easy selection for your next tour.
 The staff is so accommodating and each tasting room is large enough for tour groups of all sizes.
 I have to wrap this blog up, and I feel like I’ve neglected Black Star’s wine entirely!
 What does that say about their operation?
-It says that they have amazing venues, talented staff, and that I’ve run out of room telling you just how great they are.
+It says that they have more to offer than just great wine.
+They have amazing venues, talented staff, and that I’ve run out of room telling you just how great they are.
 You’ll just have to join us on a tour and experience their wine and spirits for yourself!